Azure/FTALive-Sessions/content/containers/aks-networking/readme.md

 - [Outbound type of userDefinedRouting](https://docs.microsoft.com/azure/aks/egress-outboundtype#outbound-type-of-userdefinedrouting)

-## If outbound type set as userDefinedRouting and sending egress to Azure Firewall
+### If outbound type set as UDR and sending egress to Azure Firewall

 Azure Firewall provides an Azure Kubernetes Service (AzureKubernetesService) FQDN Tag to simplify this configuration.